 Cognitive behavioral therapy for anxiety and related disorders: A meta-analysis of randomized placebo-controlled trials

-One article on PainSci cites Carpenter 2018: Anxiety & Chronic Pain
+One page on PainSci cites Carpenter 2018: Anxiety & Chronic Pain

 PainSci notes on Carpenter 2018: